We still have around 20 chefs out on relief at the moment.

-There are candidates in central Scotland if paying good money in excess of £28,000 and upwards for head chef jobs.
+There are head chef candidates in central Scotland if paying good money in excess of £28,000 and upwards for head chef jobs.

 In rural Scotland including Inverness and all the highlands and islands, there are a few head chefs and we advise offering accommodation with permanent head chef jobs to attract candidates.
 Otherwise you may have to wait some time until a relevant local candidate becomes available.

 In rural Scotland and particular 2AA Rosette country house hotels relevant candidates are scarce.
-Skye, Shetland Islands and rural Argyll, it is proving hard to get relevant candidates despite the payment of good money (about £35,000 for 2AA Rosette head chef)
+Skye, Shetland Islands and rural Argyll there are candidates if paying good money (about £35,000 for 2AA Rosette head chef)

 Suggest paying £28,000 upwards to £40,000 according to requirements and demands of the job.
 Ideally we advise for a five day week and over-time paid on a pro rata basis for extra days worked and for hours in excess of 48 on a pro rata basis.

-Aberdeenshire, Dundee and East coast, there are a few Head Chefs registered.
+Aberdeenshire, Dundee and East coast, and Perthshire there are quite a few Head Chefs registered.

 The more central, the more candidates you will expect to get and the more rural, the harder it can get.